 Like When Dinosaurs Came with Everything and Monkey and Me, this book arrived in a Cheerios box in 2008 (as I’ve mentioned before, the best year ever for the spoonfuls of stories promotion in our house).
 Although they don’t get the legion of historical/political references yet, the boys love Duck (who was first introduced in Click, Clack, Moo: Cows that Type) and this book (in which Duck makes his way from the farm to the Governor’s Mansion to the White House and back home again) is very popular.

 Posted in Picture Books

-Tagged Animals, Betsy Lewin, Civil Rights, Click Clack Moo: Cows that Type, Doreen Cronin, Duck for President, farm, History, Monkey and Me, New York Times Best Illustrated Book, series, spoonfuls of stories, USA, When Dinosaurs Came with Everything
+Tagged Animals, Betsy Lewin, Civil Rights, Click Clack Moo: Cows that Type, Doreen Cronin, Duck for President, farm, History, Monkey and Me, mystery reader books, New York Times Best Illustrated Book, series, spoonfuls of stories, USA, When Dinosaurs Came with Everything

 Abraham Lincoln was a doting, devoted, and devastated father.
 This work of historical fiction focuses on his relationship with two of his four sons.
 Willie narrates the first half of the book (this narration is partially based on a 200-word fragment by the historical Willie; all of the events in the book are historically accurate).
 When Willie dies at age eleven, partway through his father’s term of office, the narration is taken over by his younger brother, Tad.
 (The Lincolns had already lost another son, Eddie, at the age of three, while Lincoln was practicing law in Springfield, Illinois.)
 The book ends as the Civil War ends, before Lincoln’s assassination.
 (The book does not go on to note that Tad outlived his father, but died at age eighteen and the Lincolns’ only surviving son, the one Lincoln had the most distant relationship with, then arranged to have his mother committed to a psychiatric hospital.)